stupied4ever/ruby-tapas-downloader/README.md

 Enters Ruby Tapas Downloader!
 It downloads all episodes and attachments, organizes them for later use and keeps an easy to use index of episodes.

+## Alternative

+RubyTaps provides an official way to download expisodes automatically using iTunes, open the [episode list](http://rubytapas.dpdcart.com/subscriber/content) and click on the iTunes button on the top right to subscribe.

 Installation
 ------------